Does TMS Therapy work? (Data & Testimonials)

 Not all treatment centers offer TMS.
 When looking for a provider, consider providers that offer:

 If you’re in or near Indiana, Indiana Center for Recovery is often considered the best option in the Midwest for serious mental health issues.
-ICFR offers TMS therapy along with other advanced mental health treatment options to find the approach that works best for your specific symptoms, including:
+Find TMS therapy near you in Indiana, along with other advanced mental health treatment options to find the approach that works best for your specific symptoms, including:

 Patients also have access to more dedicated evidence-based talk therapies and holistic therapies such as acupuncture, reiki and equine therapy.